markcrowleyx/Geochron/README.md

 - Applications

 The Services section is further divided into three sections, each with a relevant backround image.

+#### Case Studies page
+---
+- The case studies page presents information about the project and its funding.
+- It features a detailed map showing the modelled radon and thoron concentrations in Ireland.
+The map was made and produced by Dr. Quentin Crowley.
+- A

 ## Deployment

 ---